Slippers for Molly

 “Okay,” said Molly, disappointed.

-“This will be like an early birthday present,” said her mommy cheerily.
+“This will be like an early birthday present,” said her mommy cheerfully.
 “You don’t even have to wait for your birthday to wear them.”

 Molly could hardly wait for her birthday.
 It was just five days away!

 Finally, the happy day came.
 Uncle George had come over for her birthday party.
-He was a college student.
+He was a lot older than she was.
+He was a college student!
 Her friends from next door, Beth and her little brother Sammie, came over too.
 Molly greeted them all at the door in her blue satin birthday dress.
 She had a matching blue ribbon in her hair.
 She felt very pretty and grown-up.

 Everybody sang “Happy Birthday” to Molly.
 Then they had cake and ice cream, and Molly unwrapped all her presents.
 Her mommy and daddy gave her the doll and puzzle they had seen in the store.
 Uncle George handed her a box wrapped in shiny gold foil.
 Molly tore off the paper.
 Inside the box was a new drum!
 She started banging on it right away.
 Beth and Sammie soon joined in.